asteriskman7/SnailClocks/README.md

 12     | October 12, 2018 | - | -

 # Hilbert Snail Clock
-The snail traces out the path of a [hilbert curve](https://en.wikipedia.org/wiki/Hilbert_curve) over the course of an hour.
+The snail traces out the path of a level 6 [hilbert curve](https://en.wikipedia.org/wiki/Hilbert_curve) over the course of an hour.
 The highlighted bulge traverses the current path once per minute.

 # Snail Shell Clock
 The current time winds its way up from the center of the snail's shell following a [logarithmic spiral](https://en.wikipedia.org/wiki/Logarithmic_spiral).
 The center of the spiral is infinitely distant in the future.